What license for my open source software?

 Possibility of a fork: Creating a derived version of the code, and publishing under a different name.

 GPL 3 Compatible: You can use the code under this license, with code under the GPL.
 A license may be compatible with GPL 3 and not GPL 2.
+In practice, if code is incorporated in one of two GPL, the whole becomes GPL.

 Subsequent change of license possible: This applies only to the code under the license in question and not the added code.
 Some licenses allow change of license with a new version of the code, others do not.